ontohub/ontohub/README.md

 The war-Package should be automatically loaded.

-### SQL SERVER
+### SQL Server

-There are currently two possible sql servers.
-For the master branch, one needs PostgreSQL; and for the new-model branch, MySQL.
+The master branch is (and should be) database independent.
+We are using PostgreSQL in production and development.

 #### PostgreSQL